 For musicians, producers, DJs and performers, the Apple MacBook Pro has long been the first choice when it comes to laptops.
-While Windows-based machines have seen an upsurge in popularity, for many users the buck stops at the MacBook Pro.
+While Windows-based machines have seen an upsurge in popularity, for many users the buck stops with the MacBook Pro.
 What is it that makes it so popular?
 Different people will have different reasons, but for us it’s the combination of design, performance, intuitive operation and overall usability that makes it hard to beat.

 Where things can become confusing, however, is knowing which is the right Apple MacBook Pro for you.
 Allow us to walk you through some of the options on offer today, with a particular focus on music creation, audio production and performance.
 Our price comparison software has found the very best cheap MacBook Pro deals online right now too.